Azure-Samples/iot-hub-c-raspberrypi-docker/doc/mac-os-x-10.10.md

 ## Deploy and run the built app

-1. Run below command to deploy the contents of `src` folder to home folder of your Pi.
+1. Run below commands to deploy the contents of `src` folder to home folder of your Pi.

    ```bash
    docker pull zhijzhao/raspberrypi
    ```

-   > Below parts that're quoted with `<>` need to be replace with your own values.
+   > Below `<>` parts need to be replace with your own values.

    ```bash
    docker run --rm -v </Users/user-name/some-path/docker-based-raspberrypi-c-tutorial>:/repo -it zhijzhao/raspberrypi /deploy.sh --deviceip <device ip address> --username <user name> --password <device password>